Michael0520/blog/content/4.leetcode/grind-010-110-balanced-binary-tree.md

 ---
-title: '[Easy] 110.
-Balanced Binary Tree'
+title: Easy 110.
+Balanced Binary Tree
-date: '2025-01-19'
+date: 2025-01-19 23:00:00
-description: 'In this blog I will share a solution to the Balanced Binary Tree problem'
+description: In this blog I will share a solution to the Balanced Binary Tree problem
-image: /blogs-img/leetcode-grind-75.png
-alt: Balanced Binary Tree solution
-ogImage: /blogs-img/leetcode-grind-75.png
-tags: ['leetcode', 'javascript']
-published: true
 ---

 ## 110. Balanced Binary Tree